Welcome to Malaga port!

 - Malaga city center is located a 15-minute walk from the cruise terminal and you can easily explore it on foot.
 If you decide to visit Cordoba, Granada, Marbella, or other cities in Andalusia, you can also use a public bus or train.

 - The main Malaga train station (Estación de Málaga María Zambrano) is located around 4 km/2.5 mi or a 15-minute drive from the Malaga cruise terminal.
-The train service in Spain is run by RENFE, the Spanish railway company, and you can check the timetables and prices on the company’s official website https://www.renfe.com/
+RENFE, the Spanish railway company, runs the train service in Spain, and you can check the timetables and prices on the company’s official website https://www.renfe.com/

-- Malaga bus station (Estación de Autobuses de Málaga) is located next to the Malaga railway station and you can check the timetables on https://estabus.malaga.eu/
+- Malaga bus station (Estación de Autobuses de Málaga) is located next to the Malaga railway station and you can check the timetables at https://estabus.malaga.eu/

 - Taxis in Malaga are available on the pier.
 They are metered and I suggest you inquire at the tourist information desk for some official prices.
 Negotiate the price in advance if you are going on a long journey.